 My mother insisted on taking the children for a weekend so Karl and I could spend a weekend doing things that don't happen with kids; sleeping in, drinking in bars and generally not having to keep and ear and eye out 24/7 for life threatening antics that either beckon, and are created by the children.
 So we went to Bali.
 A place where it's tempting to look around at all the things, but if you take your eyes off the footpath, you will probably trip over and die.
 I nearly did this whilst watching some hipster get the exact same photo on the same trendy wall that I saw one trillion times, when searching the #seminyak hashtag, in hope of finding the "model" on the beach that spent one solid hour rolling around in the sand, and frolicking in the water whilst her boyfriend documented it all.
 Sadly, he stopped shooting when she waded out into the water to wash the sand from her crotch.
 That was the shot I wanted to see.
 Anyway, the martyr just signed off and here is your mate in hypocrisy.... because here are all the photos I took of my coffee in trendy bars and cafes.

-Because we were packing light, with no kids.
-I challenged myself to take one camera and one prime lens for the whole weekend.... !
+We were packing light, with no kids, so I challenged myself to take one camera and one prime lens for the whole weekend.... !
 I would usually take more to the supermarket.
-You can never be too prepared.
-I picked the Sony A9 + Voigtlander 40mm 1.2.
+I spend 95% of my time with a 35mm or 50mm, but picking just one was too hard.
+So….
+I picked one right in the middle - the Voigtlander 40mm f/1.2 and a sony a9 to wear it.
 This little manual focus beauty is intoxicating to use, and makes things look at least 100 times cooler than they are in real life.
-Beautiful colours, amazing rendering.
-Don't get me started, I really quickly turn from a seemingly normal person into a freak when discussing camera gear...
+Beautiful colours, amazing rendering, deep shadows.
+Don't get me started, I quickly turn from a seemingly normal person into a freak when discussing camera gear...

 Anyway.
 Here are the photos.